kushvash/workly/README.md

    Improve productivity with structured work sessions.

 5. **Start a Video Call:**
+   - Enter Room Id and start the call.
-   - Enter the email of the user you wish to call.
+   - The call start when the other user enters the room and starts the call.
-   - The callee receives an incoming call notification with options to **Accept** or **Reject**.
-   - Upon acceptance, both users can view each other’s video streams.

 ---